Bogdan Roberts, Credit Cards Moderator

 To sum up, Chase Sapphire Reserve roadside assistance provides up to $50 in basic services each time you need it, up to four times per year.
-When you call, you’ll need to give your Vehicle Identification Number, or make, model and year.
+When you call, you’ll need to give your Vehicle Identification Number, or the make, model, and year of your car.
 You’ll also need to provide the current location of your vehicle and a number where you can be reached.
-So make sure your phone is charged!

 It helps in case your car breaks down on the road.
 The services included are: battery boost, flat tire service, fuel delivery, towing and lockout assistance.
 You're only covered for up to $50 per service event, with a maximum of 4 service events per year.